bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/857465137%3Fsecret_token%3Ds-fZs4PooLKBo&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/aethrum" title="Aethrum" target="_blank" style="color: #cccccc; text-decoration: none;">Aethrum</a> · <a href="https://soundcloud.com/aethrum/better-output/s-fZs4PooLKBo" title="Better Output" target="_blank" style="color: #cccccc; text-decoration: none;">Better Output</a></div>

 As you can see, there are more notes here because we're outputting quarter notes only with no rests.
-Also, the Markov Chain got caught on the G note a few more times than probably is sonically pleasing.
+Looks like the Markov Chain got caught on the G note a few more times than probably is sonically pleasing.

-In the future, I would like to give this the concept of rests, as well as chords.
-This is much more applicable to melodies than it is to song structure or a chord progression.
+This is code is much more applicable to melodies than it is to a song structure or a chord progression.
 It would be fun to expand on this further with a few things:

 * Give generator the concept of rests
 * Give notes the concept of velocity
+* Chords
+* Octave awareness (for chord inversions)
 * More meaningful user input or browser interactivity

 Have you done anything interesting with generative music?
 I'd love to hear from you!
 Email me at [mattbettinson@hey.com](mailto:mattbettinson@hey.com).
 Get the source code [here](https://github.com/bettinson/markov_midi).